k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/06_broadway_flow_adding_loops_and_conditions.md

 Occasionally there may be a need to iterate the output of an Actor and to handle each iteration.

-For example, the  [Simple Broadway Flow](/05_create_broadway_flow.md#example---building-a-simple-broadway-flow) that you built in the previous lesson selects a list of customers from the database and then builds a JSON object for each customer and writes it into an output file.
+For example, the  [Simple Broadway Flow](/05_create_broadway_flow.md#example---building-a-simple-broadway-flow) that you built in the previous lesson selects a list of customers from the database and then builds a CSV string for each customer and writes it into an output file.

 You can add iterations to the flow either by: